pkmn/ai/src/static/projects.md

 - agent using proximal policy optimization (PPO) which was expected to be superior to Q-learning for scenarios with complex value functions like Pokémon because it operates directly in the policy space
-- trained on Generation 1 Random Battle format, though approach generalizes to arbitrary formats
+- trained on Generation 1 Random Battle format, though the approach generalizes to arbitrary formats
 - uses Tensorflow, the [PPO implementation from OpenAI](https://github.com/kvchen/showdown-rl/blob/8cb4fd90/ppo/ppo.py) and a custom [OpenAI Gym](https://github.com/openai/gym) environment